 It was Mother's Day in the UK yesterday and the perfect excuse to bake a cake!
 But in order to satisfy everyone's dietary needs, it HAD to be vegan AND gluten free.
-I have to admit that many of my attempts at baking vegan cakes with gluten free flours have turned out to be very disappointing, in fact quite disastrous really!
+I have to admit that some of my attempts at baking vegan cakes with gluten free flours have turned out to be very disappointing, in fact quite disastrous really!
 However, as soon as I saw the beautiful vegan lemon drizzle cake on Bit of The Good Stuff, I knew that I MUST attempt to make it gluten free and yesterday was the ideal occasion since my daughter was visiting and she adores lemon drizzle cake.

 For the last couple of weeks I've been researching egg substitutes and have come across some great information.
 Flax and chia seeds are the preferred choice for vegan baking since when they are highly gelatinous when combined with water.
 I have used ground flax seeds in some recipes such as my gluten free scones and my gluten free and egg free chocolate cake but I find they can sometimes leave an nasty after taste, even when freshly ground.
 I don't use chia seeds either, it's not something everyone has in their store cupboard or can easily get hold of in the UK and I've discovered that they can make baked goods overly moist.

 Since I also don't like to use xanthan gum if I can possibly help it, I needed to find another ingredient which would help to bind all the ingredients together.
 After all my reading, I decided to try gram flour also known as garbanzo bean flour, chickpea flour or besan.
 I've been cooking with this fine, yellow gluten free flour for years.
-I can happily recommend the Doves Farm Gram Floursince it's guaranteed to be gluten free and of high quality.
+I can happily recommend the Doves Farm Gram Flour since it's guaranteed to be gluten free and of high quality.
 It's fantastic for egg free batters and perfect for vegetable pakoras and onion bhajis - a great favourite of ours - as well as for egg free pancakes and burgers.

 Sharon's original recipe provided a fantastic starting point to develop a gluten free recipe.
 I used a xanthan gum free flour mix, cut down on the sugar a little and used my own home made almond milk.
 I would normally opt for Organic Coconut Palm Sugar but as this would most likely change the colour of the cake, I chose to include organic, unrefined golden granulated sugar.
-I also changed the amount of baking powder and added some extra lemon juice.
+I also changed the amount of baking powder and reduced the lemon juice.
 I think it isn't quite as fluffy as the original but it's definitely the best vegan gluten free cake I've made.

 Vegan & Gluten Free Lemon Drizzle Cake GF